Why Parenting Can Be Lonely, Even When You’re Rarely Alone

 For instance, children with disabilities need more time, attention, and resources from their parents.
 Instead of scheduling playdates where you can interact with other parents, you’re often scheduling doctor’s appointments.

-Beyond that, living without friends and family nearby can be difficult for many parents, especially because they may be losing out on a support network that could help them to feel less alone.
+Beyond that, living without friends and family nearby can be difficult for many parents, especially because they may be losing out on a support network that could help them feel less alone.

 But even if your friends are right next door, it’s not always easy to foster or maintain social relationships after becoming a parent — it takes a considerable amount of effort.